C2SM/icon-vis/README.md

 	ds.derived_edge_var.encoding['coordinates'] = 'elat elon'

 You should also ensure that you have the cell or edge data required from the grid merged in the dataset.
-For variables on the cell center, your dataset will need not only clat, clon, but the bounds `clon_bnds`, `clat_bnds`, and the relationship must be defined between them, eg.
+For variables on the cell center, your dataset will need not only `clat`, `clon`, but the bounds `clon_bnds`, `clat_bnds`, and the relationship must be defined between them, eg.

 	ds.clon.attrs['bounds'] = 'clon_bnds'
 	ds.clat.attrs['bounds'] = 'clat_bnds'

-Likewise for edge variables:
+Likewise for edge variables, your dataset will require `elat`, `elon`, as well as:

 	ds.elon.attrs['bounds'] = 'elon_bnds'
 	ds.elat.attrs['bounds'] = 'elat_bnds'